kamalbuilds/sonic-clout/docs/basics/smart-contracts.md

 ---
-description: Technical overview of SonicClout's Anchor programs
+description: Technical overview of SonicClout's Sonic-powered Anchor programs
 ---

 # Smart Contracts

-SonicClout is built on a foundation of Solana-based smart contracts written using the Anchor framework.
-This documentation provides a technical overview of the contracts that power the platform's core functionality.
+SonicClout is built on a foundation of Sonic-powered smart contracts written using the Anchor framework.
+This documentation provides a technical overview of the contracts that power the platform's core functionality on the Sonic chain extension for Solana.

+## Sonic Chain Architecture

+Before diving into the specific contracts, it's helpful to understand Sonic's architecture:

+- **Sonic SVM (Solana Virtual Machine)** - A chain extension running the Solana VM
+- **HyperGrid Framework** - Enables interoperability with Solana Layer 1
+- **Native Solana Compatibility** - Supports Solana's programming model while adding extensibility
+- **High Performance** - Higher throughput and lower fees than base Solana

 ## Anchor Programs Overview

-SonicClout utilizes several Anchor programs deployed on the Solana blockchain:
+SonicClout utilizes several Anchor programs deployed on the Sonic chain:

 1. **Token Factory** - Creates and manages content tokens
 2. **Skill Vesting** - Handles milestone-based token vesting